 Global overcapacity in aluminium now on the G7 radar

-MONTREAL, May 29, 2017 – “Recognition by G7 countries of the aluminium industry’s overcapacity as a result of non-compliant practices that ignore fair market practices and regulations is another step in the right direction, if we are to resolve the crisis affecting the worldwide industrial capacity for producing aluminium,” says Jean Simard, President and CEO of the Aluminium Association of Canada.
+“Recognition by G7 countries of the aluminium industry’s overcapacity as a result of noncompliant practices that ignore fair market practices and regulations is another step in the right direction, if we are to resolve permanently the crisis affecting the worldwide industrial capacity for producing aluminium,” says Jean Simard, President and CEO of the Aluminium Association of Canada.

-It is now up to the other G20 members, who will meet in July 2017 in Hamburg, Germany, to acknowledge the situation and adopt the necessary mechanisms to lower the surplus and eliminate interventionist, fraudulent practices.
+It is now up to the G20, who will meet in November 2018 in Buenos Aires, Argentina, to acknowledge the situation and adopt the necessary mechanisms to create a Global Multilateral and Governmental Forum on Aluminium Overcapacity based on a robust international monitoring system.

-The Aluminium Association of Canada (AAC) is a non-profit organization representing three Canadian world-class aluminium producers: Alcoa, Alouette, and Rio Tinto operating ten smelters in Canada, nine of which are in Quebec, and employing over 9,000 workers.
+The Aluminium Association of Canada (AAC) is a non-profit organization representing three Canadian world-class aluminium producers: Alcoa, Alouette, and Rio Tinto operating ten smelters in Canada and employing over 8,000 workers. www.aluminium.ca/en

 - 30 -